 The English Gown (English) or Robe a l’Anglaise (French) – Extremely common in the first three quarters of the 18th century, this style features a tight, fitted back, rather than the draped pleats of the Francaise.
 The English gown typically closed over a stomacher with the pins hidden beneath double, single, or mock robings.
 The pleated-back style falls out of fashion in the 1770s.

 The Italian Gown (English) or Robe a l’Anglaise (French) – Beginning in the 1770s, a new style of fitted-back gown replaced the English gown.
-The Italian gown closed at the center front and featured a seamed back in either four pieces or two, replacing the earlier pleated back.
-There are several variants of the Italian gown – what we modernly call a “zone” front or cutaway front (below), a chemise front, various sleeve lengths including long sleeves, trimmed, untrimmed, etc. The defining factor is the back seams.
+The Italian gown closed at the center front and featured a seamed back in either four pieces or two, with a waist seam, replacing the earlier pleated back.
+There are several variants of the Italian gown – the “zone” front or cutaway front (below), a chemise front, various sleeve lengths including long sleeves, trimmed, untrimmed, etc. The defining factor is the back seams.

 **Yes, both gowns above are called “Robe a l’Anglaise” in French.
 The term is not incorrect, but it’s important to distinguish between the two styles of gown.
 While the English Gown and Italian gown are contemporary for a very short time, one does pre-date the other and the construction techniques differ.

-Robe a l’Anglaise Retroussée – This styling refers to a fitted-back gown worn with the skirts gathered up.
+Robe a l’Anglaise Retroussée– This styling refers to a fitted-back gown worn with the skirts gathered up.
 Any Italian Gown can be worn this way, with various systems of suspending the skirts; it is uncommon to see the skirts draw up this way on earlier English Gowns.
 A Robe a l’Anglaise worn retroussée, however, differs from a Robe a la Polonaise.
-More information about this here.
+More information about this here and a video showing all the layers of this gown and how they were worn.

 Robe a la Polonaise – This popular style was possibly named for the division of Poland into three parts in 1772, symbolized by the three portions of the skirt, when drawn up.
 The Robe a la Polonaise also features a cutaway bodice styled like a man’s frock coat, and worn over a gilet, or vest.
 The bodice hangs loosely front the center front.
 Polonaise gowns could have long or short skirts, and be worn over long or short petticoats that most commonly matched the gown fabric.
 The Robe a la Polonaise was in fashion in the 1770s and early 1780s.